jewettaij/moltemplate/README.md

 ## Requirements

-Moltemplate requires the Bourne-shell, and a recent version of python (3.4 or higher), and can run on OS X, linux, or windows, if a suitable shell environment has been installed.
+Moltemplate requires the Bourne-shell, and a recent version of python (3.6 or higher), and can run on OS X, linux, or windows, if a suitable shell environment has been installed.
 *(See below.
-Note that python 2.7 may also work, but you must edit your PATH since pip no longer supports python 2.7.)*
+Note that python 2.7 may also work, but you must edit your PATH since pip and travis no longer support python < 3.4.)*

 The *numpy* python module is also required.